Tuskegee Airmen Breaking Barriers

-When the United States entered World War II, they were in need of pilots, and the first all-black flying unit was created - the 99th Pursuit Squadron, with 47 officers and 429 enlisted personnel.
+When the United States entered World War II, they were in need of pilots.
+The first all-black flying unit was created – the 99th Pursuit Squadron, with 47 officers and 429 enlisted personnel.
 The military continued to insist upon strict selective policies to ensure that only the best and brightest of African-Americans were permitted to fly.
-Even with these restrictions, the Army Air Corps (later the United States Air Force) received and abundance of qualified applicants, including many who had participated in the Civilian Pilot Training Program at Tuskegee.
+Even with these restrictions, the Army Air Corps (later the United States Air Force) received an abundance of qualified applicants, including many who had participated in the Civilian Pilot Training Program at Tuskegee.

-Over the next several years, the Tuskegee Army Air Field would continue to grow and expand, eventually becoming the only location to perform all three phases of pilot training.
-Unfortunately, despite the success of the program, those who completed the training were often not assigned potions, as some officers felt that it was inappropriate to have African-American officers serving over white enlisted men.
+Over the next several years, the Tuskegee Army Air Field would continue to grow and expand.
+It eventually becoming the only location to perform all three phases of pilot training.
+Unfortunately, despite the success of the program, those who completed the training were often not assigned potions.
+Some officers felt that it was inappropriate to have African-American officers serving over white enlisted men.